 Enforcement Action Detail Screen

 To view this screen select the facility name on the inventory page.

-To request more information about one of the sites on the inventory, call the Permitting and Inspection Branch at (916) 341-6406.
+To request more information about one of the sites on the inventory, contact Inspection and Enforcement staff.